 In this article, we’ll dive into the healing process and go over what to expect after your tattoo.

 Stage 1 (First 72h)

 This is the first stage post-tattoo.

 Your tattoo is just like an open wound and should be treated accordingly.
-It should be bandaged immediately, either with protective tattoo film or cling film.
+It should be bandaged immediately, either with tattoo bandage or cling film.

 - Burning sensation